7phs/area-51/README.md

 # Dataset anomalies :flying_saucer: detector

 `area-51` is a tool for detecting analytics in a set of data using [Z-test](https://en.wikipedia.org/wiki/Z-test).
-A statistics preferences of reference data uses for scoring raw data.
+A statistics preferences of reference data use for scoring raw data.
-Source of data is files in CSV format.
+The sources of data are files in CSV format.

 ## How to use